Getting Started

 1. If the intersection includes a DeptID that is planned for Inactivation, it will display as read-only to provide visibility but restrict additional planning.

-You can learn more about DeptID Inactivation on the DFL Concierge website.
+You can learn more about DeptID Inactivation on the DFL Knowledge and Resource Portal.

 2. If the intersection includes an Account that is managed by the Central Budget Office (such as 71110 - General Allocation, 71295 - Other Central Commitments,